Comparisons12 min read

 Enterprise Custom pricing Unlimited

-Best for: Startups, product-led dev teams, companies that value speed and developer experience over deep configurability.
+Best for: Startups, product-led dev teams, companies that value speed and developer experience over endless configuration options.

 Feature-by-Feature Comparison: Jira vs Linear